-In August 2021, the Company arranged a \$9 million gold pre-payment Facility from OCIM.
-Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed and \$1.35 million was used for the repayment of a secured debenture.
-The term of the Facility is for 18 months and will be paid in gold bullion.
-Once 50% of the gold bullion is repaid to OCIM, the Company has the option to drawdown, an additional \$3 million, which will be payable in gold bullion over an additional 18 months.
+Net proceeds of the Facility's Tranche1, were approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed and \$1.35 million was used for the repayment of CAD Secured Debenture (note 12).
+The Facility is secured by a Canadian general security agreement and will have registered security over the Chala One Plant.